syazshafei/syazshafei/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 💻 &nbsp;I'm currently working as Software Engineer in Kuala Lumpur, Malaysia.\
-🌱 &nbsp;I'm on track for learning more about Software Development, Data Analytics, Artificial Intelligence & Cloud Architecture.\
+🌱 &nbsp;I'm on track for learning more about Software Development, Web Programming, Cloud Architecture, Data Analytics & Artificial Intelligence\
 ✍️ &nbsp;In my free time, I watch a lot of Youtube videos on new technologies.

 ### 🛠 &nbsp;Tech Stack